cucapra/dahlia/docs/multidimensional.md

 i_f = \{ \sum_{j=0}^{n} ( [ s_j + |0..k_j| \times d_j ] \prod_{j'=j+1}^{n} \sigma_(j')) ~|~ s_0 \in 0..k_0, s_1 \in 0..k_1, .. , s_n \in 0..k_n \}
 $$

-Note that rather than using s_j \in 0..k_j with a union operation, I have written all the static component sets.
+Note that rather than using $s_j \in 0..k_j$ with a union operation, I have written all the static component sets.
 This way just felt more intuitive, but expressing with a union might be better.

 **Example.** Let's try to access the same array as before with the dynamic index set $d=\{1,0,2\}$

+[//]: # (Is this an accurate representation?)

 From the equation,